 On the second Sunday of every month, the Cathedral collects a special offering to support several food programs in the Seattle area.
-This ministry is currently helping the following hunger programs: Compass Center, Lifelong aids Alliance, Downtown Foodbank, Immanuel Community Services, Food Bank at St. Mary’s, and St. Brigid’s Banquet.
-Contact: Sarah Beer.
+This ministry is currently helping the following hunger programs: Compass Center, Lifelong AIDS Alliance, Pike Market Food Bank, Immanuel Community Services, Food Bank at St. Mary’s, and St. Brigid’s Banquet.
+Contact: Vicky Greenbaum.

 Jubilee USA works for reforms on debt, tax, bank and financial institution reform.
 Our contribution of $1 per pledging household to Jubilee USA helps us to live into solidarity with impoverished people and impact millions of lives by changing the policies that keep people poor.
 Contact: Betsy Bell or follow Jubilee on Facebook.

 The JMCT encourages and supports the people of the Cathedral and their community allies as they answer God’s call for justice in the world.
 This Team coordinates the volunteer Justice Ministries by working in partnership with groups, setting standards of performance and providing oversight.
 Contact: Justin Mills.
 You can read the minutes from past JMCT meetings here.

 The Mental Health Chaplaincy provides support to our neighbors living on the streets who struggle with a major mental illness, trauma and abuse, and chemical dependency.
 Staff and volunteers provide one-on-one spiritual care at a local hygiene center four days a week, and weekly at a Capitol Hill meal program, and in many other situations where no other chaplain is available.
 In addition, through education and advocacy we work to develop ministries to welcome, serve, and support individuals and their families facing the journey with serious and persistent mental disorders.
 Contact: Kae Eaton.

 The Mideast Focus Ministry works through mission, prayer, education and action to bring understanding of justice and peace issues in the Middle East region to the Saint Mark’s Parish and to the greater Seattle community.
 A special Film Series put on by Mideast Focus runs in January and February–read more about it here.
-Contact: Marla Dittloff.
+Contact: Mary Segall.

 For over 160 years, the Anglican Mission to Seafarers has provided spiritual support and companionship, as well as practical help, to merchant sailors around the world.
 In the Diocese of Olympia, missioners visit workers aboard both cruise ships and cargo vessels, providing essential personal supplies and transportation, in addition to talking to and occasionally leading shipboard worship for sailors of all faiths.
 Be a part of a Saint Mark’s team to support sailors whose ships call at Puget Sound ports!
 Serve with friends and make new ones.
 Contact: the Rev. Earl Grout.

 Sunday through Thursday nights, up to 30 homeless women spend the night at Saint Mark’s as part of a shelter network run by Belltown-based Noel House Programs.
-Volunteers provide evening snacks, breakfast and conversation, working from 5:45 to 7:15 am or 9:15 to 10:30 pm.
-More information at www.noelhouse.org.
-Contact: Norva Osborn & Linda Leisy at email@example.com.
+Volunteers provide evening snacks, breakfast and conversation, working from 5:30 to 6:30 a.m. or 9:00 to 10:30 p.m.
+More information here.
+Contact: Norva Osborn & Linda Leisy at firstname.lastname@example.org.